tmgthb/Autonomous-Agents/README.md

 [Large Language Models for Planning: A Comprehensive and Systematic Survey](http://arxiv.org/abs/2505.19683v1)

-- LLM-based Planning: introduces a comprehensive survey of methods that augment Large Language Models (processes input, generates output) with components like External Planners (generates formal plans), Memory Modules (stores, retrieves information), Validators (evaluates plans, outputs feedback), Data Sources (provides training data), Feedback Mechanisms (provides optimization signals), Decomposition Modules (breaks down tasks), External Executors (interacts with environment), and World Models (simulates environment dynamics) to enhance planning capabilities.
+- LLM-based Planning: introduces a comprehensive survey of methods that augment LLMs (processes input, generates output) with components like External Planners (generates formal plans), Memory Modules (stores, retrieves information), Validators (evaluates plans, outputs feedback), Data Sources (provides training data), Feedback Mechanisms (provides optimization signals), Decomposition Modules (breaks down tasks), External Executors (interacts with environment), and World Models (simulates environment dynamics) to enhance planning capabilities.
 - The survey categorizes approaches into external module augmented, finetuning-based, and searching-based methods, detailing planning definitions and evaluation frameworks.
 - The paper provides a systematic analysis of current advancements, challenges, and future directions in the field, serving as a resource for researchers.